-- A programme must be available setting out enrichment, including, grooming, socialisation and play.
-All dogs must receive appropriate toys and / or feeding enrichment unless veterinary advice suggests otherwise. - The premises must obtain the owner's written consent if such enrichment is not recommended. - Items must be checked daily to ensure they remain safe. - Dogs must be monitored continually when toys and/or enrichment is present - Any toys or equipment must not pose a risk of pain, suffering, disease and/or distress to the dog and must be correctly used.
-Items must be checked daily to ensure they remain safe and disposed of if they are damaged.
+A documented programme must be available setting out enrichment both inside and outside including grooming, socialisation and play.
+All dogs must receive appropriate toys and / or feeding enrichment unless veterinary advice suggests otherwise.
+Items must be checked daily to ensure they remain safe and must not be left with an unsupervised dog.